Missouri vs Princeton Players to Watch - Second Round

 Princeton Players to Watch

-Matt Allocco gets the Princeton Tigers 10.9 points, 4.9 rebounds and 2 assists per game.
-He also puts up 0.8 steals and 0.2 blocked shots.

-Caden Pierce is averaging a team-best 7.1 rebounds per game.
-And he is producing 8.3 points and 1.2 assists, making 43.1% of his shots from the floor and 32.7% from beyond the arc, with 1.2 treys per contest.
+Caden Pierce is putting up a team-leading 7.1 rebounds per game.
+And he is contributing 8.3 points and 1.2 assists, making 43.1% of his shots from the floor and 32.7% from beyond the arc, with 1.2 treys per contest.

-The Princeton Tigers get 12 points, 3 rebounds and 1.6 assists per game from Ryan Langborg.
+Ryan Langborg is posting 12 points, 3 rebounds and 1.6 assists per game, making 40.8% of his shots from the floor and 32.2% from 3-point range, with 1.9 triples per game.

 The Princeton Tigers get 8 points, 4.5 rebounds and 0.5 assists per game from Keeshawn Kellman.